COVID-19: travel health notice for all travellers

 - know the symptoms of acute altitude sickness, which can be fatal

 - obtain detailed information on trekking routes before setting out and do not venture off marked trails

 Riptides can be dangerous along the reefs and river estuaries.
 Seek local advice, as several drownings have occurred.
 If you participate in water-based activities, use a reputable company and ensure that its equipment meets safety requirements.

-Tourist visas are issued upon arrival for stays of up to four months.
+Tourist visa: issued upon arrival for stays of up to 4 months

 An onward or return ticket is required to visit Fiji.

 Learn about potential entry requirements related to yellow fever (vaccines section).

 This section contains information on possible health risks and restrictions regularly found or ongoing in the destination.
 Follow this advice to lower your risk of becoming ill while travelling.
 Not all risks are listed below.

 Consult a health care professional or visit a travel health clinic preferably 6 weeks before you travel to get personalized health advice and recommendations.